waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Discarding a partial stack of an item does NOT free up an inventory slot.
 To create space, an entire stack of an item must be discarded.
 My `inventory_manager` agent has been updated to reflect this.
 - **Tool/Agent Development Idea:** `npc_pathing_assistant`: An agent or tool to handle navigation around moving NPCs.
 It could take start/end coordinates and a blocking sprite ID.
 If the path is blocked by that NPC, it could suggest using `stun_npc` at a strategic location or calculate a path that waits for the NPC to move out of the way.

 # IX.
-Self-Assessment Log (Turn 190738)
+Self-Assessment Log
-- **Data Integrity Failure:** I had a major navigational hallucination, believing I was on Route 12 when I was still on Route 11, and placed a marker on the wrong map.
+- **Data Integrity Failure (Turn 190738 & 190751):** I had major navigational hallucinations, believing I was on the wrong route and placing markers on the wrong map.
 This is a critical failure.
 I MUST always verify my location from the Game State *before* placing markers or making navigational decisions.
-- **Marker Usage Failure:** I wasted a turn trying to interact with a Fisher on Route 12 that I had *already marked* as a non-battler.
+- **Marker Usage Failure (Turn 190751):** I wasted a turn trying to interact with a Fisher on Route 12 that I had *already marked* as a non-battler.
 This is a failure to use my own documented data.
 I MUST check map markers for a target tile before planning an interaction.
 - **Proactive Tile Testing:** I have not been diligent about testing tiles that appear impassable, like fences.
 I need to add this to my standard exploration procedure to avoid missing hidden paths in this ROM hack.
 - **Untested Assumption:** The hypothesis that the Underground Path connects Route 7 and Route 8 remains untested.
 I will keep this in mind as a potential alternate route if my current path is blocked.

-# IX.
-Self-Assessment Log (Turn 190751)
-- **Data Integrity Failure:** I had a major navigational hallucination, believing I was on Route 13 when I was still on Route 12, and placed a marker on the wrong map.
-This is a critical failure.
-I MUST always verify my location from the Game State *before* placing markers or making navigational decisions.
-- **Marker Usage Failure:** I wasted a turn trying to interact with a Fisher on Route 12 that I had *already marked* as a non-battler.
-This is a failure to use my own documented data.
-I MUST check map markers for a target tile before planning an interaction.
-- **Proactive Tile Testing:** I have not been diligent about testing tiles that appear impassable, like fences.
-I need to add this to my standard exploration procedure to avoid missing hidden paths in this ROM hack.
-- **Untested Assumption:** The hypothesis that the Underground Path connects Route 7 and Route 8 remains untested.
-I will keep this in mind as a potential alternate route if my current path is blocked.
-## D. Navigation Puzzles
-- Route 8 Gatehouse: The gatehouse connecting the two halves of Route 8 has a 1x2 warp.
-To enter from the west, I had to stand on the southern tile (2, 11) and press Right.